TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-makeimmediatepayment.md

 ### **Troubleshooting payments with credit or debit card**

-we are, you are do not, can not, you will, shorten these.
-- In order to be able to make immediate payment, make sure to [resolve past due balances](https://docs.microsoft.com/azure/billing/billing-azure-subscription-past-due-balance?WT.mc_id=Portal-Microsoft_Azure_Support) and [pay your bill](https://docs.microsoft.com/azure/cost-management-billing/understand/pay-bill).
+- In order to be able to make an immediate payment, make sure to [resolve past due balances](https://docs.microsoft.com/azure/billing/billing-azure-subscription-past-due-balance?WT.mc_id=Portal-Microsoft_Azure_Support) and [pay your bill](https://docs.microsoft.com/azure/cost-management-billing/understand/pay-bill).
 If your payment isn't received or if Azure can't process your payment, you might get an email or see a Past due balance notification alert in the Azure portal.
 - The payment may have failed to process if the credit card on file has expired or the charge was declined by your bank.
-If you are an [Account Admin](https://docs.microsoft.com/azure/billing/billing-subscription-transfer?WT.mc_id=Portal-Microsoft_Azure_Support) or if you have the correct [MCA permissions](https://docs.microsoft.com/azure/cost-management-billing/manage/understand-mca-roles) you can review and update the credit card in the Azure portal as documented at [Add/Update my payment method](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card?WT.mc_id=Portal-Microsoft_Azure_Support).
+If you're an [Account Admin](https://docs.microsoft.com/azure/billing/billing-subscription-transfer?WT.mc_id=Portal-Microsoft_Azure_Support) or if you have the correct [MCA permissions](https://docs.microsoft.com/azure/cost-management-billing/manage/understand-mca-roles), you can review and update the credit card in the Azure portal as documented at [Add/Update my payment method](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card?WT.mc_id=Portal-Microsoft_Azure_Support).
 - You might have your Azure subscription disabled because:
     - Your credit is expired
-    - You reached your spending limit
+    - You've reached your spending limit
     - Have an overdue bill
     - Hit your credit card limit
     - The subscription was canceled by the Account Administrator or someone with the correct [MCA permissions](https://docs.microsoft.com/azure/cost-management-billing/manage/understand-mca-roles).

 Follow the steps in the article below to get your subscription reactivated: [Reactivate my subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable?WT.mc_id=Portal-Microsoft_Azure_Support).

-- If there's a pending payment on the card since the card was denied by your financial institution, contact your  **financial institution**  to resolve the issue.
-Use the below pointers:
+- If there's a pending payment on the card since the card was denied by your financial institution, contact your **financial institution** to resolve the issue and keep in mind:
-  - You might have to check with the bank to see if the international transaction is enabled on the card
+  - You might have to check with the bank to see if the international transaction is enabled on the card.
-  - If card has credit limit to settle the balance
+  - If card has credit limit to settle the balance.
-  - If recurring payment is enabled on the card
+  - If recurring payment is enabled on the card.

 Check the [Payment FAQ](https://docs.microsoft.com/azure/billing/billing-how-to-change-credit-card?WT.mc_id=Portal-Microsoft_Azure_Support) to see if it resolves your issue.